UlordChain/go-ipfs/docs/experimental-features.md

 ## Private Networks

-Allows ipfs to only connect to other peers who have a shared secret key.
+Allows udfs to only connect to other peers who have a shared secret key.

 ### State
 Experimental